Equinor, Horisont Energi to develop carbon capture project in Norway

-OSLO (Reuters) - Norwegian carbon tech company Horisont Energi and oil and gas group Equinor are to team up to develop a 100 million tonne carbon capture and storage project in Norway’s Arctic.
+Norwegian carbon tech company Horisont Energi (HRGI-ME.OL) and oil and gas group Equinor (EQNR.OL) are to team up to develop a 100 million tonne carbon capture and storage project in Norway's Arctic.

 Carbon capture and storage has been cited by governments, energy companies and industry as a key technology for curbing CO2 pollution and reaching net-zero carbon emission targets, but few commercial projects are currently in operation.